-Note: there is a new Sexual Assault web site developed by William and Mary.
-Please visit it at www.wm.edu/sexualassault.
+Note: there is a new Sexual Assault web site developed by William & Mary.
+Please visit it at http://www.wm.edu/sites/sexualviolence/

-The purpose of this brochure is to provide information and assistance to sexual assault victims and persons who may come into contact with a victim.
+The purpose of this brochure is to provide information and assistance to sexual assault survivor and persons who may come into contact with a survivor.

-Being forced into sexual activitiy-even if it is a date, a steady relationship, or a casual acquintance - is still SEXUAL ASSAULT.
+Being forced into sexual activity-even if it is a date, a steady relationship, or a casual acquaintance - is still SEXUAL ASSAULT.
 Nothing a person does, says or wears gives anyone the right to commit an assault - sexually or otherwise.

 Making decisions and regaining control are important to the healing process after an assault.
-The choice of how to proceed after the assault belongs solely to the victim.
+The choice of how to proceed after the assault belongs solely to the survivor.

 Here are some factors to consider:

-While the College encourages reporting incidents of assault to the police, the victim can get medical and emotional care without reporting to the police and can report to the police without going to court.
+While the university encourages reporting incidents of assault to the police, the survivor can get medical and emotional care without reporting to the police and can report to the police without going to court.
 The sexual assault can also be reported as quickly as possible, whether that be to an RA, the Counseling Center, the police, administrator or a local community agency such as AVALON.

 Even if the student ultimately decides not to report the assault to the police, it is still very important to seek medical attention immediately for possible internal injuries or sexually transmitted diseases.
 Also, the collection of medical evidence becomes critical in the event of prosecution.
 Therefore, it is important to seek medical attention promptly and to refrain from taking a shower, douching, washing hands, changing clothes, or changing sheets or furnishings before seeking medical help.
 This will prevent the destruction of valuable evidence.
 At the Health Center or Emergency Room, if circumstances permit, the doctor will collect hair samples, semen samples, and other evidence.
 The police will be contacted to take possession of these samples until the student makes a decision about pursuing charges or not.

 Counseling is a very important step in helping someone who has been sexually assaulted regain control of her/his life.
 Sexual Assault is an extremely traumatic experience that needs professional attention.
-Several agencies in the area, both college and non-college affiliated, can be of assistance.
+Several agencies in the area, both university and non-university affiliated, can be of assistance.